Setting the Scene for Optimal Nutrition

 FULL DISCLOSURE: I’m seriously dialled in.
 It’s all about optimising my food and nutrition for maximum benefit.
 Take a look at what I take and why (at a high level), and make your own decision on what would help support optimal health for you.

-- Wellman Sports Multi Vitamin – designed with higher doses of certain vitamins and minerals, plus energy enhancing properties to support an athletic lifestyle.
+#1 – Wellman Sports Multi Vitamin – 1 tab a day.
+Designed with higher doses of certain vitamins and minerals, plus energy enhancing properties to support an athletic lifestyle.

-- Omega 3 Fish Oil – 2x 1000mg capsules a day, with high concentrations of DHA and EPA.
+#2 – Omega 3 Fish Oil – 2x 1000mg capsules a day, with high concentrations of DHA and EPA.
 Important for cognitive function, joint health and hormone production.
+As modern diets contain too much pro-inflammatory Omega 6’s, it’s important to balance the ratios with daily Omega 3.
+We take high-quality Nordic Naturals Ultimate Omega soft gels.

-- Vitamin D3 – Best source of Vitamin D is actually sun exposure.
+#3 – Vitamin D3 – 4000 UI a day.
+Best source of Vitamin D is actually sun exposure.
 Vitamin D is a critical hormone for recovery and repair within the body.
 Maximise your intake, especially in the cold and dark months where skin exposure to sunlight is minimal.
 See this Vitamin D Article.

-- B-Complex – Commonly known as the vitamin B complex, the 8 Bvitamins (B1, B2, B3, B5, B6, B7, B9 and B12) play vital roles in ensuring that our bodies operate efficiently and as they should.
+#6 – B-Complex – Commonly known as the vitamin B complex, the 8 Bvitamins (B1, B2, B3, B5, B6, B7, B9 and B12) play vital roles in ensuring that our bodies operate efficiently and as they should.
 Each vitamin holds a multitude of benefits for the body.
 This Myprotein article has a nice summary of functions and benefits of these vitamins.
-Go for a high-strength tablet, such as Holland & Barrett’s Mega B-100.
+Go for a high-strength tablet, such as Solgar’s High Potency B-Complex.

 Powders & Liquids: